TheLDB/farcaster-rs/README.md

 - Get a specific users casts (pagination supported)
 - Get a users verified address
 - Get a users info
-- Create a new wallet (will integrate with Casts eventually)
-- Convert a TokenID to fname
 - & More (eventually)

 To view ABI documentation, go [here](./docs/abi.md)